Lumbar Disc Desiccation

 6. Iatrogenic desiccation.
 Prior discectomy, laminectomy, or intra-disc corticosteroid injection can disrupt nutrient diffusion and hasten water loss.

 7. Inflammatory/auto-immune desiccation.
-Chronic spondylo-arthropathies or low-grade disc infection up-regulate catabolic cytokines (IL-1β, IL-17, TNF-α) that “dry” the nucleus.
+Chronic spondylo-arthropathies or low-grade disc up-regulate catabolic cytokines (IL-1β, IL-17, TNF-α) that “dry” the nucleus.
 PMC

 Causes